What is cat sitting, and how do I find a trustworthy 5-star cat sitter?

 The length of time you can leave an adult cat alone depends on the cat, its diet and your environment.
 In general, vets say it’s okay to leave your cat alone for up to 24 hours at a time.
 As long as they have access to fresh food and water and a clean litter box, they should be fine for a day.

 If you have to leave your cat alone for more than one night, it’s advisable to get a friend or trusted cat sitter to visit your cat at home once or twice a day.
 That way your kitty will be in safe hands and no unforeseen problems would go unattended such as sudden illness or injury, or a broken automatic feeder.
-Human contact is also reassuring to your cat that someone is still caring for them; this will lower your cat’s anxiety.
+Human contact is also reassuring and will lower your cat’s anxiety.

 Cats may seem independent but can suffer from separation anxiety when their owner goes away.
 The best way to help reduce the stress of your absence is to make sure another person spends time with them while you’re on vacation.
 Time spent playing, cuddling or just hanging out with a cat-loving sitter will help keep kitties happy and calm.
 As well as cat sitting visits at your home, make sure your cat’s favourite toys and scratching posts are available to them in your absence.
 Leave your cat with something that smells like you, such as a piece of your clothing to cuddle.
 Your scent will reassure your furry friend that you’re coming back.